mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ## Introduction

-This document outlines what you will need to build a Continuous Temperature Logger with the [EnviroDIY Mayfly data logger](https://www.envirodiy.org/mayfly/) and will try to cover as much ground as possible while keeping the information clear and simple.
+This document outlines what you will need to build a Continuous Temperature Logger with the [EnviroDIY Mayfly data logger](https://www.envirodiy.org/mayfly/).
+It is meant to keep the information as simple and clear for new users, but those with more experience may want to expand on the application.

 ![](/images/mayfly_board-only.jpg)

-Originally set up as a low cost experiment to evaluate possible uses for Citizen Science and Educators, the example data logger used for this document was assembled with off-the-shelf-components and is currently deployed on Stillwater Run in Berks County, PA.
+Originally set up as a low cost experiment to evaluate possible uses for Citizen Science and Educators, the example data logger used for this document was assembled with off-the-shelf-components and has been [deployed](https://monitormywatershed.org/sites/STWTR2/) since February 16th, 2020.

-It does not utilize the Xbee cellular modual which means that it will not offer real-time data via the [Monitor My Watershed](https://monitormywatershed.org/) portal.
-All data is saved to the onboard microSD card and  and uploaded manually.
+It does not utilize the Xbee cellular module which means that it will not offer real-time data via the [Monitor My Watershed](https://monitormywatershed.org/) portal.
+All data is saved to the on-board micro-SD card and uploaded manually.

 Use of the [Arduino Desktop IDE](https://www.arduino.cc/en/Main/Software) will be needed to compile and upload the [sketches](https://www.arduino.cc/en/Tutorial/Sketch) to the Mayfly.
-The process is fairly straight-forward and all of the sketches are provided for you to use and modify.
+While the process is fairly straight-forward and all of the sketches are provided for you to use and modify, you may want to take some time to explore the Arduino website as well as the EnviroDIY GitHub repository to better understand the concepts explained in this document.

 **TABLE OF CONTENTS**